DETRs with Collaborative Hybrid Assignments Training: Method

 \subsection{Why Co-DETR works}

 $\mathcal{C}$o-DETR leads to evident improvement to the DETR-based detectors.
 In the following, we try to investigate its effectiveness qualitatively and quantitatively.
-We conduct detailed analysis based on Deformable-DETR with ResNet-$50$~\cite{resnet} backbone (trained for $36$ epochs).
+We conduct detailed analysis based on Deformable-DETR with ResNet-50~\cite{resnet} backbone using the 36-epoch setting.

 \textbf{Enrich the encoder's supervisions.} Intuitively, too few positive queries lead to sparse supervisions as only one query is supervised by regression loss for each ground-truth.
 The positive samples in one-to-many label assignment manners receive more localization supervisions to help enhance the latent feature learning.
 To further explore how the sparse supervisions impede the model training, we detailedly investigate the latent features produced by the encoder.
 We introduce the IoF-IoB curve to quantize the discriminability score of the encoder's output.
 Specifically, given the latent feature $\mathcal{F}$ of the encoder, inspired by the feature visualization in Figure \ref{fig:feature}, we compute the IoF (intersection over foreground) and IoB (intersection over background).
 Given the encoder's feature $\mathcal{F}_j\in \mathbb{R}^{C\times H_{j} \times W_{j}}$ at level $j$, we first calculate the $l^{2}$-norm $\widehat{\mathcal{F}}_{j}\in \mathbb{R}^{1\times H_{j} \times W_{j}}$ and resize it to the image size $H \times W$.
 The discriminability score $\mathcal{D}(\mathcal{F})$ is computed by averaging the scores from all levels: